 Please be aware there is currently a footpath closure order in place at Apuldram Church for 10 days, from Monday 18th April, while repairs are carried out to the path leading from the car park to the church.

 Why not try a new route?
 Scroll down to see a selection of suggested walks around the Harbour.

-Below are brief descriptions of walks, the full details can be downloaded as pdf documents.
+Below are brief descriptions of several walks.
+Full details can be downloaded as pdf documents.
 We recommend using OS Explorer Map 120 (Chichester) when walking in this area.
 All of these walks have been taken from A Walker's Guide: Chichester Harbour which can be purchased from the Harbour Office or local tourist offices for £4.

 Alternatively join one of the guided walks sponsored by Chichester Harbour Conservancy

 This walk uses shoreline paths and an inland route passing Warblington Church and an attractive area of woodland.
 There are plenty of benches on this route, so take time to stop and admire the view.